folio-org/mod-data-import/FileProcessingApi.md

 ### JobProfile entity

 JobProfile carries information about profile type that identifies a way how to process target files.
-The user has to choose JobProfile on UI and only then start file processing.
+Currently we do not choose the JobProfile and simply provide a stub one.

 ## File Processing API